Training Provably Robust Models by Polyhedral Envelope Regularization: Conclusion

 \section{Conclusion}

 In this paper, we have studied the robustness of neural networks from a geometric perspective.
 In our framework, linear bounds are estimated for the model's output under an adversarial budget.

 Then, the polyhedral envelope resulting from the linear bounds allows us to obtain quantitative robustness guarantees.
-Our certification method can give non-trivial robustness guarantees to more data points than existing methods.
+Our certification method can give non-trivial robustness guarantees to more data points than existing methods and thus speed up the search for the optimal adversarial budget's size.
 Furthermore, we have shown that our certified bounds can be turned into a geometry-inspired regularization scheme that enables training provably robust models.
-Compared with existing methods, our proposed framework can be applied to neural networks with general activation functions.
-Unlike many over-regularized methods, it can achieve provable robustness at very little loss in clean accuracy.
-Extending this framework to larger networks will be the focus of our future research.
+Compared with existing methods, our framework can be applied to neural networks with general activation functions.
+In addition to better performance, it can achieve provable robustness at very little loss in clean accuracy.